Transitional Aged Youth

-For youth, the transition out of pediatric care and into the adult system can be stressful.
+For youth, the transition out of paediatric care and into the adult system can be stressful.
 Adjusting to new experiences, clinicians and navigating new services requires extensive support.
 Transitional Aged Youth (TAY) is a consultative clinic piloted by Surrey Place and St. Michael’s Hospital for youth aged 14-22 with intellectual or developmental disabilities transitioning into adulthood.
 We provide supports and services to eligible patients referred by either Surrey Place or St. Michael’s Hospital Family Health Team or Pediatric Clinic, including:

 - Assessment from physician and recommendations to referring physician